 - Participate in all classroom activities, making an effort to use Spanish as much as possible.

-- Come to class always prepared, having read and studied the materials assigned by your instructor.
+- Come to class always prepared, having read and studied the materials assigned by your teacher.

 - Submit all assignments on the due date, regardless of whether you are present in class or not.